Tierra del Fuego National Park: Fauna

 Aquafauna consists of scallop, moon snail, spiral tooth, few crustaceans like crabs and fishes such as sardines, Falkland sprat, Fueguina, merluza and Robalo de cola, jellyfish concentrations, steamer ducks and cormorants.
-Guanaco Lama guanicoe and South American sea lions are reported in the park.
+Guanaco (Lama guanicoe) and South American sea lions are reported in the park.

 Sea birds reported include petrels and albatrosses.
-Other notable fauna reported are several species of penguins, the South Andean deer or Huemul Hippocamelus bisulcus, and the southern river otter Lutra provocax.
+Other notable fauna reported are several species of penguins, the South Andean deer (Hippocamelus bisulcus), and the southern river otter (Lontra provocax).

 Features

 Tierra del Fuego National Park contains mountains, lakes, rivers, and valleys.
 It is bounded on the west by the Chilean border, on the north by Lago Fagnano, and on the south by the Beagle Channel, which forms the shoreline.
 It encompasses an area of 63000 ha and represents two ecoregions: the Altos Andes and the Patagonian Forest.
 While the former ecoregion is made up of hill ranges and slopes, the latter has high and jagged mountains, glacier valleys, and semi-deciduous forests.
 The landscape of the park is the result of glacial erosion, which has created bays and beaches against a backdrop of rugged mountains and valleys.

 The park is located 11 km to the west of the city of Ushuaia, on National Road 3.
 Ushuaia provides the main approach to the park through the highway or through the Southern Fuegian Railway.